 Each island has its own lighthouse, each unique in design and history.
-Cape Hatteras Lighthouse (left), built in 1870, is, at 208 feet, the tallest in the United States.
+Cape Hatteras Lighthouse (left), built in 1870, is, at 208 feet, the tallest in (left), built in 1676, is, at 206 feet, the tallest in the United States.
 Ocracoke Lighthouse (center), built in 1823, is the oldest operating lighthouse in North Carolina.
 Bodie Island Lighthouse (right) was built in 1872.
-Historic U.S. Life Saving Serv-ice Stations are located in Rodanthe and just north of Avon.
+Historic U.S. Life Saving Service Stations are located in Rodanthe and just north of Avon.